How to spot a scam

 The breeders on this website (petsplace.co.za) are NOT scams.
 They are screened by me, and many have been listed for years with no complaints.
 This is what you can expect from an honest breeder:

 You order a puppy.
-The breeder tells you the price and that transport is extra.
+The breeder tells you that transport is extra.
 The breeder makes all the arrangements for transport.
 The cost of transport and a crate is included in the amount you have to pay.
 You pay a deposit to secure a puppy.
 The balance is to be paid before the puppy leaves the breeder.
 Inoculations and microchip are included in the price.
 It can take weeks to register a puppy, so the breeder may post the certificate to you along with a vet's card to show what vaccinations the pup had, or if they get it in time, they may send it in the same crate as the pup.
 Puppies might not see a vet until they are 6 weeks old, so they won't have a vet's certificate till they go.
 If you want a copy of the parents' registration certificates before you pay, the breeder can email it to you.
+You do not have to talk to transport companies.
+The breeder makes all arrangements.
+You already paid for transport.

 That's a summary of what you can expect from the breeders on this site.